-Admission status is subject to the terms of any previous academic or disciplinary suspension or probation.
+Admission status is subject to the terms of any previous academic or disciplinary probation, suspension, or dismissal.
 Students may be required to provide official transcripts from all educational institutions attended since enrollment at Liberty.

-Admission decisions for re-applicants will be based on the current admission criteria of the respective degree program at the time the reapplication is submitted.
+Admission decisions for re-applicants will be based on the current admission criteria of the respective degree program at the time the re-application is submitted.